Damian Salas

-Damian Salas (born 1975) is an Argentine poker player from Chascomús.
+Damian Salas (born 1975) is an Argentine professional poker player from Chascomús.
 He won the World Series of Poker Main Event in 2020, becoming the first person from Argentina to win the world championship of poker and the second person from South America to win the championship, after 2001 champion Carlos Mortensen.
 He made the Main Event final table in 2017, where he finished in 7th place earning $1,425,000.

 Salas is a lawyer in Argentina, and got his degree from the National University of La Plata.
 He first cashed in a WSOP event in 2009.
 In 2016, he made the final table of a $1,500 No Limit Hold'em Shootout event, finishing in fifth place for $64,000.